comicrelief/engineering-handbook/code-delivery/hosting.md

 The core services that we are using in AWS are,

-- **API Gateway** - All of our services that run on lambda have an API gateway instance in-front of them.
+- **API Gateway** - All of our services that run on Lambda have an API gateway instance in front of them.

-- **Cloudfront** - All of our public facing frontend's that are hosted in S3, have clodufront in front of them as the primary CDN
+- **Cloudfront** - All of our public-facing frontends that are hosted on S3 have Cloudfront in front of them as the primary CDN.

 - **EC2** - We are slowly phasing out all legacy services that used to be on EC2.
-Our aim is to simplify our hosting solutions and host as little as possible that is high effort to maintain
+Our aim is to simplify our hosting solutions and host as little as possible that is high effort to maintain.

-- **Lambda** - All of our Serverless applications run on top of Lambda, we also use it for some scheduled cron tasks.
+- **Lambda** - All of our Serverless applications run on top of Lambda; we also use it for some scheduled cron tasks.

-- **Lightsail** - We use lightsail for a lot of our reporting services hosting, mostly due to it's low cost and lack of complexity.
+- **Lightsail** - We use lightsail for a lot of our reporting services hosting, mostly due to its low cost and lack of complexity.

-- **RDS** - All of our web application databases are hosted in RDS
+- **RDS** - All of our web application databases are hosted on RDS.

 - **Route53** - All of our domain name records are managed within Route53.